SOLID HARDWOOD FLOORS, COMMERCIAL / RESIDENTIAL

 Floorboards must be carefully inspected for material defects under optimum lighting conditions before and during installation.
 Under no circumstances should products with visible defects be installed.
 Installation express acceptance.

-Solid 2-strip boards and planks should always be laid immediately after delivery.
+Solid 2-strip floorboards and planks should always be laid immediately after delivery.
 Other than for checking, the packaging should not be opened until just before laying begins.

-With the Glue Down System the boards are installed using the correct thickness of spacer between each board in accordance with the 10-board rule. (refer to the specifier’s information for each installation method).
+With the Glue Down System the floorboards are installed using the correct thickness of temporary spacer between each floorboard in accordance with the 10-board rule. (refer to the specifier’s information for each installation method).

 Clip system floors are laid as floating floors, and the clip size is determined according to the expected maximum relative humidity in the building during the year (refer to the specifier’s information for each installation method).